SalK91/time_series_101/README.md

 Granger causality does not imply true causality in the philosophical sense; it only indicates predictive causality based on the given data.

 # 7. Model Selection
+How to select the model and the order of model?

+1. AIC
+2. BIC